-Keep your Refrigerator away from Sources of Heat
+2. Keep Your Refrigerator Away from Sources of Heat

 The simplest (and most cost-effective) tip for reducing energy usage is simple – keep the door closed!
 The longer the door remains open, the more the interior air mixes with the exterior, causing the temperature to even out, and forcing your refrigerator to work hard to lower it again.

-Organize the Inside of your Refrigerator or Freezer
+7. Organize the Contents of Your Refrigerator or Freezer

 Keeping your refrigerator clean and organized helps everyone in your household find what they are looking for a lot quicker.
 By placing your most frequently used items on the top shelf of the fridge, because it helps keep maintain the temperature and doesn’t overwork the unit.

 8. Select & Maintain an Appropriate Temperature for the Fridge

 When using your air conditioner, you may have noticed a significant difference in your energy bill depending on the temperature setting.
 A few degrees’ variance can cause a notable difference in how hard your machine must work to produce the temperature you desire.
 Your refrigerator and freezer work the same way.
 To provide maximum efficiency while still keeping your food safe, choose a temperature for your refrigerator between 36° and 38 °F, and set the freezer in the range of 0° and 5 °F.

 Sometimes temperature dials are not accurate, so choosing a temperature somewhere in the middle should help.
 After setting the temperature, wait about 24 hours for the change to take effect.
 You should check the internal thermometer to make sure that your unit is calibrating correctly.
 With the proper setting, you should begin to see significant savings on your next bill.